riceissa/issarice.com/wiki/vim.md

     sometimes the characters are not shown; rather, partial bytes like `<e6><9c>` are shown (but the substitution itself seems to work fine).

+-   2020-04-25: Neovim sets `background=dark` for some reason, even though I don't set this in my vimrc.

+-   2020-04-25: the following steps produce _two_ status lines for the window on top.
+This looks like a bug?

+    ````
+    :h color
+    <C-W><C-W> (switch to the bottom window)
+    :echo &back<TAB> (then hit enter to select "background")
+    <space> (to get rid of the "Press ENTER or type command to continue" prompt)
+    <C-W><C-W> (to switch back to the top window)
+    ````

+    At this point, there are two status lines for the top window.
+Also, the first line of the top window repeats twice.
+Pressing CTRL-L gets rid of this.

 # Some intuitions

 I began using Vim at the latest in the summer of 2011.